rule

 Text 42

+Recognizing himself as being full of energy the worshipful Brahmâ, the master of all beings, from his invisible form created the hosts of Sâdhyas and Pitâs ['the ones to be propitiated' and the departed souls].

 Recognizing himself as being full of energy did the worshipful Brahmâ, the master of all beings, from his invisible form create the hosts of Sâdhyas and Pitâs [the invisible demigods and departed souls].

-Recognizing himselves full of energy did the worshipful Brahmâ, the master of all beings, from his invisible form create the hosts of Sâdhyas and Pitâs [the invisible demigods and departed souls].
 (Vedabase)

 Text 43

-They, the Pitâs, accepted that body, the source of their existence, and it is through that body that those well versed in the rituals do their oblations [called s'râddha] to these Sâdhyas and Pitâs.
+They, the Pitâs, accepted that body, the source of their existence, and it is by that [unseen] body that those who are well versed in the rituals offer their oblations [called s'râddha] to these Sâdhyas and Pitâs.

 Text 44

-The Siddhas [the ones of special powers] and also the Vidyâdharas [the knowledgeable spirits] were created by his faculty of remaining hidden from vision.
-To them he gave that wonderful form of himself known as Antardhâna [of being present but remaining unseen].
+The Siddhas [the ones of special powers] and the Vidyâdharas [the knowledgeable spirits] were created by his faculty of remaining hidden from vision.
+He gave them that wonderful form of himself known as Antardhâna [of being present but remaining unseen].

 Text 45